Kelly helps D-backs end 17-game skid, beat Brewers 5-1 - WTMJ

 Kelly (3-7) — the only Diamondbacks starting pitcher who has stayed reasonably healthy all season — had one of his best outings of the year.
 The right-hander needed just 94 pitches to navigate his seven innings, giving up one run, five hits and a walk with five strikeouts.

-Arizona with three runs in the second, when seven straight batters reached base on six singles and one walk.
-The D-backs pushed ahead 5-1 in the fourth after Josh Rojas sliced an opposite-field RBI double to left and Marte scored on a groundout.
+Arizona got three runs in the second, when seven straight batters reached base on six singles and one walk.
+The Diamondbacks pushed ahead 5-1 in the fourth after Josh Rojas sliced an opposite-field RBI double to left and Marte scored on a groundout.
+The margin held and Soria worked a scoreless ninth to secure the win.

-Joakim Soria worked the ninth to end three weeks of misery for the Diamondbacks.
-When the last out was recorded, catcher Stephen Vogt did a little dance and a relieved group of D-backs shared smiles and handshakes.
+“You have no idea what’s happening in our clubhouse on a daily basis and the pain we’ve been feeling,” Lovullo said.
+“It’s a good feeling to know we did things the right way and won a baseball game.”

 Arizona’s next chance to end that streak is on Friday in San Diego.